edwardhough/Elk-Stack-Project/README.md

 To verify success, wait five minutes to give ELK time to start up.

-Then, run: `curl http://10.0.0.8:5601`.
+Then, run: `curl http://10.1.0.4:5601`.
 This is the address of Kibana.
-If the installation succeeded, this command should print HTML to the console.
+Following successful installation, this command should print HTML to the console.